 The Psalms also contain excellent examples of how to thank God and praise Him.
 Thanksgiving and praise not only please God, but they produce happy hormones in us which increase our energy level and help us feel better.

 So the power of the Psalms is the power of God in our lives.

 Prayer can be powerful when we pray scripture, and when we pray in God’s will.
 Praying the Psalms gives us a way to do both.

 The Book of Psalms is a collection of the prayers and songs that God’s people used in their worship several thousand years ago.
 The feelings expressed are the same kinds of feelings we have today, just in a different context.

 Praying the Psalms will jumpstart your prayer life.
 Give it a try.
 You will be glad you did.

 Resources for your prayer life

 The Creator’s Classroom has free Scripture cards and bookmarks to encourage you to pray.
 Simply download them as no email is required.
 There are four Scripture cards and three bookmarks on a page so feel free to share them with your friends.

 For praying the Psalms, I like to use magnetic page markers like the following.

 If you like to color, check out the “Prayer – Hotline To Heaven” coloring collection.
-It will give you hours of enjoyment as well as reminders of the importance to pray about everything.
+It will give you hours of enjoyment as well as reminders of the importance of powerful prayers for beginners.